BenoitGoethals/WarriorFit/Readme.md

 ## Project Goals
 The main goals of this project are:
-* To develop a comprehensive fitness and military management application
+* To develop a comprehensive fitness  military management application
 * To integrate data collection, statistical analysis, and reporting capabilities tailored for military fitness standards
-* To integrate with existing Defence systems
+* To integrate with existing Defence systems (HRM)

 ## Project Development Methodology
 The project is developed using Agile methodology and SOLID principles.